Professional Landscape Architecture with Conversion MA

 How you'll be assessed

-Your work is assessed through a variety of illustrated reports, and design drawing portfolios, submitted at the end of each module.
+Your understanding of each module is assessed through a variety of written/ illustrated reports and design drawing portfolios, submitted at the end of each module.
+There are no exams.

-Your submitted coursework is completed against detailed project briefs, with submissions selected from project work developed in a variety of media: drawn; conceptual and practical; 3D work; essays; site research studies; illustrated reports; seminar papers; and presentations.
-Teaching supports the development of materials for submission through seminars, individual and group tutorials, field visits, and lectures.
+Your submitted coursework is completed against detailed project briefs, with submissions comprising project work developed in a variety of media, drawn conceptual, practical and 3D work, essays, site research studies, illustrated reports, seminar papers and presentations.
+Teaching supports the development of materials for submission through seminars, individual and group tutorials, field visits and lectures.

 Campus and facilities